We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Carefully tip the ladle towards one of the flames to catch the brandy on fire.

-- Pour the flaming brandy over the figgy pudding and enjoy the blue flames.
+- Pour the flaming brandy over the warmed pudding and enjoy the blue flames.
 Be sure to have the lights off so you can see the flames.

-- Once the flames have burned out, serve the pudding.
+- Once the flames have burned out, serve and enjoy.

 Gather the dried fruit and brandy.
 You’ll need mission figs, raisins, golden raisins, and currants.